 Should we follow enterprise architecture principles while working on an MVP?

-From working on a few Products, I would like to highlight 7 core principles that any product architecture must make a priority:
+From working on a few Products, I would like to highlight 7 core enterprise architecture principles that any product architecture must make a priority:

 · Data lifecycle management